Volkswagen Eos Insurance Rates

 Rate estimates by individual coverage type:

-Includes $500 deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
+Prices include $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
 Rates are averaged for all 50 U.S. states and Eos trim levels.

 Price Range by Coverage and Risk

-Using a middle-aged driver as an example, prices range range from as low as $500 for just liability insurance to a high of $2,002 for a driver who has had serious violations or accidents.
+For the average driver, prices range go from as low as $500 for just the minimum liability insurance to a high of $2,002 for a high-risk insurance policy.

 Price Range by Location

-These examples highlight why it is important to get quotes using their specific location and risk profile, rather than using price averages.
+These examples highlight why it is important to compare rates using their specific location and risk profile, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.